monicasoberon/monicasoberon/README.md

 ### 1. MEDBOT - Intelligent Pill Dispenser for Children
 - Developed to combat child poisoning caused by medicine overdoses.
-- Integrated sensors and actuators for precise pill dispensing and logs using SQL, Python, CLI, C++ and Arduino.
+- Integrated sensors and actuators for precise pill dispensing and logs using SQL, Python, CLI, C++, and Arduino.

 ### 2. Personal Financial Data Analysis Project
 - Analyzed personal financial data using Python in Google Colab.
 - Built a linear regression model for predicting financial outcomes.

 ### 3. SARS-CoV-2 Alpha Variant Analysis Project
 - Conducted a global analysis of the SARS-CoV-2 Alpha variant using R and Bioconductor Packages.
 - Visualized DNA base compositions and genetic relationships.

 ## 🌐 Leadership and Activities